Seagate/cortx-motr/doc/dev/ldrr2/usecases/nw-requirements.rst

    * - **context**
      - cortx supported network
    * - **trigger**
-     -
+     - Avoid vendor lock-in for switches.
    * - **requirements**
      - It should be possible to connect LR to Cisco, Juniper, Arista and Mellanox switches.
    * - **assumptions**
-     - Switches needs to support rdma
-       Number of ports and their speeds should be same
+     - Switches needs to support rdma and number of ports and their speeds should be same
    * - **interaction**
      -